wbazant/markerAlignmentsPaper/paper.md

 Tools for read mapping like `bowtie` or `samtools` have been developed in the context of reference genomes like the human genome [ @langmead2009ultrafast ], [@li2009sequence].
 The SAM specification originating with `samtools`, which `bowtie` and `bowtie2` follow, defines the MAPQ field as a measure of certainty about position of the alignment.
 Eukdetect aligns metagenomic reads with `bowtie2` to a reference which is not like a single reference genome - it contains groups of similar sequences from many genomes - and one of the filters it applies to the alignments is to require MAPQ >= 30.

-We study the effect of including this filter on statistics about success about simulated alignments, specifically precision ( a proportion of correctly mapping reads among reads that map to any reference ) and recall ( a proportion of sampled reads that correctly map) [@buckland1994relationship].

 Our basic experiment is to simulate reads from each taxon in the reference and then map it back to the whole reference.
-Overall average precision and recall are both high at 95.1%.
-We see that the difficulty of correctly mapping a sampled read depends on which taxon it came from (figure A).
-Additionally, there is a relationship between precision and proportion of reads with MAPQ >= 30 coming from a taxon: taxa whose sampled reads map with low precision also map with MAPQ >= 30 less often, but some taxa map very precisely and with low MAPQ.
+Overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
+To convey the same information with a differently calculated statistic: 8% of the reads map with MAPQ < 30 and 46.2% of those are incorrectly mapped, while among reads with MAPQ >= 30, only 0.3% are incorrectly mapped.

+The degree of improvement achieved in this way turns out to depend on the source taxon of the reads (figure A).
+Out of 3977 taxa, reads from 1908 map with 100% precision.
+After applying the MAPQ >= 30 filter, 1104 more taxa map with 100% precision, but 146 taxa still have precision worse than the pre-filter average of 95.1%.
+In the case of five taxa (<i>Fusarium cf. fujikuroi NRRL 66890, Escovopsis sp.
+Ae733, Favella ehrenbergii, Leishmania peruviana, Mesodinium rubrum</i>) applying the filter decreases precision, and for one taxon (<i>[Chlamydomonas] debaryana var. cristata</i>) applying the filter removes all reads.

 ![(A) Precision and fraction of reads with MAPQ >= 30, each dot is source taxon](figures/precisionBySpecies.png)

 \newpage

-We investigate the effect of a species being of a different strain than the reference sampled, and also shed more light on the behaviour of the MAPQ >= 30 filter, by adding random mutations to each sampled read and computing summary statistics (figure B).
+The trade-off between gaining precision and losing recall offered by the MAPQ >= 30 filter is revealed when we mutate the reads before alignment (Figure B).
 We gradually increase the `wgsim` mutation rate parameter until recall drops below 10%.
 Precision stays between 95% and 96% throughout the range of mutation rates, which is concordant with `bowtie2` preserving precision over recall as seen in e.g. [@peng2015re].
-Fraction of reads with MAPQ >=30 declines more rapidly than recall, and keeping only reads with MAPQ >= 30 improves precision to between 99.6% and 99.9% over the range of mutated values at the cost of recall dropping significantly faster.
+Keeping only reads with MAPQ >= 30 improves precision to between 99.6% and 99%, similarly to the case of unmutated reads.
+However, fraction of reads with MAPQ >=30 declines more rapidly than recall does, and so the cost of improving precision is this way gets disproportionately large.

 ![(B) Alignments of mutated reads, known species](figures/valuesOverMutationRate.png)